- 2017 Summer Deaflympics – Samsun, Turkey

 Therapeutic Use Exemption (TUE)

-The International Committee of Sports for the Deaf would like to insist on reminding how to obtain the TUE Certificate and when it should be done.
+The International Committee of Sports for the Deaf (ICSD) would like to insist on reminding how to obtain the TUE Certificate and when it should be done.

 The World Anti-Doping Agency published its 2020 list of prohibited substances and methods.